coreos/fedora-coreos-tracker/stream-tooling.md

 #### When Fedora Branched exist

-Before every released, there is a stabilisation period.
-A branch is created from rawhide, the next release enters it's [branched](https://docs.fedoraproject.org/en-US/releases/branched/) state.
+Before every release, there is a stabilisation period.
+A branch is created from rawhide, the next release enters its [branched](https://docs.fedoraproject.org/en-US/releases/branched/) state.
 During that time, the **next-devel** stream is enabled.
 The **branched** stream is built daily with the content of the `fedora-branched` repository.
 If the build successfully pass the tests, the resulting lockfiles are committed to the **next-devel** branch of `fedora-coreos-config`.